 Typing within this reveals a drop down of matches, which is refined as each character is pressed.
 Keep typing the name until its displays, then tap to go to that location.

 As climbers we all have dream routes that we are waiting patiently to come into condition.
-The account option allows supporters to quickly display the forecast for each of their dream routes.
+The Favourite option allows supporters to quickly display the forecast for each of their dream routes.

 To help you find climbs there is a personalised recommended routes feature included for supporters.
 This looks at your favourites list and recommends similar climbs with a preference for those that are currently coming into condition.

-From the account menu you can be presented with a "you may also be interested in" option, but seeing this depends on what routes you already have in your favourites.
-You can browse these recommendations by tapping the left and right arrows, then to add a recommended route simply tap on it and then on
+From the Favourites menu you can be presented with a "you may also be interested in" option, but seeing this depends on what routes you already have in your favourites.
+You can browse these recommendations by tapping the left and right arrows, then to add a recommended route simply tap on it and then on Add Favourite.

 This goes directly into the AI making it learn and improve the accuracy of future forecasts.
 This is the feature that we are most excited about, as a whole community using this over the long-term will make Winter Climbing Forecasts a very powerful app indeed!

 We hope the app is of use to the community.
-If you do find it useful, then please become a supporter.
+If you do find it useful, then please sign up.

 This will take you to an external page hosted by Stripe where you can enter you payment details and setup a subscription.
 Upon a successful payment you will be sent back to Winter Climbing Forecasts and automatically signed into your account.